Criteria for Holding a Licence

 - other documentary evidence considered acceptable by the PMSA.

-Where possible, applicants should use the confirmation template suggested by the PMSA because the contents of general employment letters issued by individual employers vary and may not contain the information required by the PMSA.
+Where possible, applicants should use the work experience confirmation template suggested by the PMSA.
 If applicants cannot produce a completed template, they should nevertheless produce other documentary evidence as much as possible.
 Such documentary evidence may include general employment letters, minutes of meetings of owners’ committee or owners’ corporations showing the applicants’ participation and other documentary evidence which contains details of the applicants’ experience.
 The PMSA will consider all available evidence in determining whether an applicant has fulfilled the work experience criterion.

 A person commits an offence if the person, in connection with an application for a licence, provides any information or document to the PMSA that is false or misleading in a material particular; and the person knows that, or is reckless as to whether, the information or document is false or misleading in a material particular.
 The person who commits the offence is liable on conviction on indictment to a fine of $200,000 and to imprisonment for 1 year or on summary conviction to a fine at level 6 and to imprisonment for 6 months.